Can this site use your data to personalize useful ads for you?

-We spent the morning of our final day in Beijing with Violet learning about two of the most important
+We spent the morning of our final day in Beijing with Violet learning about two of the most

 landmarks in Beijing.
 After our final two tours, we returned to our hotel to complete our last

 minute packing.
-With Kong Lin driving and Violet riding shotgun, we enjoyed getting to know the two
+With Kong Lin driving and Violet riding shotgun, we enjoyed getting to know the

 of them even better during our two hour drive to the Port of Tianjin.

-The large public square located in the center of Beijing and in front of the Forbidden City is the
+The large public square located in the center of Beijing and in front of the Forbidden City

 renowned Tiananmen Square.
-It is the world's largest public square and is the location where
+It is the world's largest public square and is the location

 the founding of the People's Republic of China was proclaimed in 1949.
-A must see for visitors, the
+A must see for visitors,

 square is surrounded by grand buildings.
 In the center of the square is the Monument to